Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 The outer case is represented by a consonantal prefix, followed by a vocalic affix indicating the second case.
 A further optional -Vy- or -Vw- affix, the Determinacy affix, may optionally occur in between them (its purpose will be explained later on).

-The language exhibits an extended form of the tripartite alignment.
-Word roots represent predicates with an arity/valency between zero and four, i.e. governing at most four different arguments.
-Each predicate arity has its own set of case affixes: unary predicates govern only one case, binary predicates have two, ternary predicates have three, and so on.
-Predicates of a certain arity cannot govern case affixes belonging to a different arity: there is a form of agreement between cases and predicate arity.
+The language exhibits tripartite alignment.
+Word roots represent predicates with an arity (i.e. valency) between zero and four, i.e. governing at most four different arguments.
+Monovalent predicates govern only one case, the Intransitive Case.
+Bivalent predicates govern two different cases: the Ergative and the Accusative.
+Trivalent verbs also govern the Ergative and Accusative, with the addition of the Dative case for the additional argument.
+Tetravalent predicates (which are uncommon) also govern these three cases, with the addition of a fourth one, the Codative.
+As the choice of cases depends on the predicate's valency, it can be said that there exist a form of grammatical agreement between cases and predicate valency.

 ## Core noun case affixes: